NativeScript/nativescript-facebook/README.md

 // you can also pass in imageUrls as string[] in here const logoImage = fromResource('logo');
-const photosContent = createPhotosShareContent([logoImage], false, {
+const photosContent = createSharePhotosContent([logoImage], false, {
               hashtag: '#Nativescript'
           });
-const GenericTemplate = createShareMessengerGenericTemplateContent({
+const GenericTemplate = createShareMessageGenericTemplateContent({
             element: {
                 title: 'Nativescript',
                 subtitle: 'Create Native iOS and Android Apps With JavaScript',